FarronF/limerick-council-meetings/meetings/2015/11/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 28 September 2015.md

 difficult for a lot of towns and villages to cover expenditure associated with the

-purchase and running costs of Christmas Lights..---
+purchase and running costs of Christmas Lights..
+---
 15

 15.